jefmeijvis/arcade-shooter/readme.md

 ## How to run?
 At the moment, you can easily self host the entire folder at a certain port on your localhost and visit that location.
-For convenience,
+For convenience, a run.py script is included which wil host the game at localhost:1111